 Basic Rules for Applying the GST/HST and QST

-The most common consumption taxes encountered by Québec residents are:
+The most common consumption taxes for Québec residents are:

 - the goods and services tax (GST), which is calculated at a rate of 5% on the selling price; and

 - the Québec sales tax (QST), which is calculated at a rate of 9.975% on the selling price excluding the GST.

 The GST and QST are collected on the supply of most goods and services.